dvdhutch/dvdhutch-personal-site/posts/website.md

 Choosing a domain name doesn't have to be a complicated task, but I think there a couple guideposts you should keep in mind.

-Here's an interesting [post](https://www.quora.com/How-did-Stripe-come-up-with-its-name) from the former CTO of [Stripe](https://stripe.com) that details how the company settles on its name.
+Here's an interesting [post](https://www.quora.com/How-did-Stripe-come-up-with-its-name) from the former CTO of [Stripe](https://stripe.com) that details how the company chose its name.

 tl;dr: Choose a short(er) noun, or something quick and familiar.
 While the context of the early days of Stripe's naming debate is for startups, I think this applies more generally across domains.
 Keep it short and familiar, while maintaing relevance to the actual content or service.